Bananattack/yychr-files/README.md

 To get the official, latest YY-CHR, go here: https://www45.atwiki.jp/yychr/

 There is a mirror included in this repo under `mirror/` for the exact version (`yychr20190719`) that this configuration is made for.
-These files are copyright the YY-CHR author, and only mirrored here for archival/convenience.
+These files are copyright the YY-CHR author(s)/contributor(s), and only mirrored here for archival/convenience.

 Copy the contents of the `files/` folder into your YY-CHR folder as desired, to configure your YY-CHR installation.